 The squad leader let his rifle droop.
 He was wearing a balaclava; the fabric around his mouth dimpled and quivered as he tried to find the words to express his disbelief.

 A moment later he high-ported his rifle.
 “Back to the trucks, no peel!
-MOVE!
-NOW!”
-For a second Dee was confused—“no peel?”—then the Rick-i-pedia informed her that under normal circumstances, they would have retreated in an orderly manner that would have allowed them to maintain a steady rate of fire.
+MOVE!”
+For a second Dee was confused—“no peel?”—then the Rick-i-pedia informed her that under normal circumstances, they would have retreated in an orderly manner called a “peel” which would have allowed them to maintain a steady rate of fire.

-She waited until they’d piled inside their vehicles.
-As the engines started up, they rolled down their windows and began to shoot at her.
+She waited until they’d piled in their vehicles.
+As the engines started up, they lowered their windows and began to shoot at her.
 This time it wasn’t nearly as disciplined; they were going full auto, tearing apart the landscape with wild, frenzied bursts.
-Grass and dirt popped and spat, and the muck to her rear exploded with tiny divots.
+Grass and dirt popped and spat.
+The muck to her rear exploded with tiny divots.

 And then she was moving.